JaneWen23/MyISP/src/Filter/README.md

     const ROI_t& sOutImgROI,
     const KernelCfg_t& sKernelCfg

 The input / output image and the ROI structures are defined in "ImgDef.cpp" and they are easy to understand.
-(The output image ROI means to )
+(The output image ROI determines where to place the output. the combine usage with "kernel center" is powerful when dealing with filtering operations starting from an add sample, which is frequently appeared in wavelet transform and star-tetrix transform.)

 Up to 32-bit bit-depth is supported, regardless of signed or unsigned and input / output image should be integers (currently it does not support float types).